Sacred Heart Garden Ministries

 St. Kateri Nature Conservation Center’s

-We are proud to announce that the national St. Kateri Conservation Center has chosen Sacred Heart Parish to become the first Ark of Biodiversity in the nation.
-The Ark program takes its inspiration from Noah’s Ark and Mary, the Ark of the New Covenant.
-The program calls parishes to renew Catholic faith by deepening connections with God and fostering harmonious relationships with each other and all of creation.
+We were pleased that the national St. Kateri Conservation Center chose Sacred Heart Parish to become the first Ark of Faith and Biodiversity in the nation.
+The Ark program draws its inspiration from Noah’s Ark and Mary, the Ark of the New Covenant.
+It invites parishes to renew their Catholic faith by deepening connections with God and fostering harmonious relationships with one another and with all of creation.

-The St. Kateri Conservation Center set up an iNaturalist Project to track the increase in biodiversity on our property over time.
-They are also working on plans that will help us reduce maintenance costs, manage drainage issues, and responsibly address our need for additional on-site handicapped parking.
+The St. Kateri Conservation Center established the Sacred Heart iNaturalist Project to monitor the increase in biodiversity on our property over time.
+They are also working with us on plans that will help us reduce maintenance costs, manage drainage issues, and responsibly address our need for additional on-site parking for individuals with mobility difficulties.

 Sacred Heart will also play a vital role as a pilot project for a collaborative initiative between the St. Kateri Conservation Center and the Archdiocese of Boston, aimed at surveying and tracking land use on Catholic properties across the Archdiocese.